smalos/nuBuilder4-Code-Library/codelib/labels_display_on_top/README.md

 #### ✪ Example 1:

-Position the labels of all object at the top of their objects:
+Position all labels at the top of their objects:

 ```javascript
 if (nuFormType() == 'edit') {